aritter/CS-4641/about.md

 ### Programming Assignments (Projects) - 40%

-We plan to assign three programming assignments that provide hands-on experience implementing algorithms discussed during lecture.
-The assignments are in Python, and make use of [Pytorch](https://pytorch.org/).
-These will require non-trivial computation to complete; we recommend using Google's [Colab](http://colab.research.google.com/) platform which provides free access to GPUs.
-Completing these projects will require waiting for your models to train (this can range from about 30 minutes to hours depending on the efficiency of your implementation), so we strongly recommend starting work on these programming assignments well in advance of the deadline.
+We plan to assign three or four programming assignments that provide hands-on experience implementing algorithms discussed during lecture.
+The assignments are in Python.
+Completing these projects will often require waiting for your models to train (this can range up to about 30 minutes to hours depending on the efficiency of your implementation), so we strongly recommend starting work on these programming assignments well in advance of the deadline, as ML algorithms are more difficult to debug than traditional computer programs.
 If you start working on an assignment the day before it is due, it is unlikely you will be able to complete it on time.

 ### Written Assignments (Problem Sets) - 20%